ctechfilmuniversity/project_rendercluster/README.md

 # project_rendercluster

-Repo for planning and coordinating work on the FUB Render Cluster
+Repo for planning and coordinating work on the FUB Render Cluster.